 |Fast-track option||For most majors, you can provide proof of the admission requirements at a later date (except Media and Communication Studies); for further details please see the selection statutes.|

 |Required coursework and course contents||120 ECTS credits, approximately 55–90 ECTS credits of these in the major and approximately 36–66 ECTS credits in the combination major, depending on your focus.|

 The combination major Business Administration comprises courses of the Mannheim Master in Management worth 36 ECTS credits.
-Courses comprise lectures and seminars in the areas Management and Marketing.
+Courses comprise lectures and seminars in several areas.
 If you would like to know what courses you can choose, you can find detailed information in the degree planner on Portal² as well as in the Mannheim Master in Management module catalog.
 Courses you can choose are indicated by “M.A.
 K&W“ in the “Usability” field.

 Upon request, you can also write your master's thesis in the combination major Business Administration.
 In order to do so, you need to take one or more courses at the chair of Business Administration.
 Furthermore, you need to apply successfully for a research seminar at the same chair.
 If you are interested in this option, you should start planning the courses you would like to take in the combination major Business Administration from your first semester on.
 In order to get the required application form you need to arrange a personal consultation with the program manager first.
 For more information please refer to the program handbook.

 The combination major Economics comprises courses of the bachelor’s program in Economics (B.Sc.) as well as of the master’s program in Economics (M.Sc.).
 Depending on your previous knowledge, you can choose between two options: You can either study the regular combination major or the advanced combination major.